Quickstart¶

 to Flask-WTF; it will

 load automatically.
-And the convenience validate_on_submit
+And the convenient validate_on_submit

 will check